 The first thing we did for the makeover was to make my upper gums more aligned.
 Before that, let me take a mandatory selfie.
 BAHAHA!

-Having been in and out of numerous dental clinics my whole life, I really can tell when the dentist really cares about your well-being and wants the best for me.
+Having been in and out of numerous dental clinics my whole life, I can tell when the dentist really cares about my well-being and wants the best for me.
 At this clinic, I never felt that kind of childhood fear that I had when in a dentist chair.

 Laser Gum Recontouring, as the name already implies, is the correcting of uneven or excessive gumlines with laser.

 My gums cover a large portion of my teeth, especially on the right, making the teeth look smaller.
 Larger teeth make one look more youthful and healthy.

 I asked if it meant having some of my gums removed coz how else do you correct an uneven gumline without removal, right?
 Dr Jerry said yes, but it's done with laser which is much less invasive than practices of the past.
 Traditionally dentists really used a knife to shave off excess gums.
 Shave+gum+knife = @[email protected]""